Love Lies Bleeding

 I must admit that my primary interest in watching this film was my admiration for James Gould Cozzens who James Dickey rightly called "the least-read and least-understood of major American novelists." 💜By Love Possessed, the novel, was nearly six hundred pages long and could only be done properly if made into a eight hour mini-series.
 That said, Cozzens was fairly content with what screenwriter Charles Schnee did to condense the film into a feature length format.
 However, Schnee was so incensed with the liberties taken with his script, that he had his name taken off the credits and replaced with a pseudonym, John Dennis.
 Schnee streamlined the novel, jettisoning many of the supporting characters of the book, and eliminated the book's intricate flashback structure.
 He did what he was hired to do: take a complex novel which features a detailed portrait of a community and a profession (the law) and boil it down into a soap opera suitable for its female star.

 Traces of Cozzens' book remain in the film, but only traces.
 After experimental and tentative novels in the 1920s, Cozzens gained recognition with such fully mature works as S.S.
 San Pedro, Castaway, and The Last Adam.
 The latter was turned into a good film, Doctor Bull, the first of three vehicles in which John Ford directed Will Rogers.
 The film was tailored to Rogers' folksy appeal and, like By Love Possessed, has only a tangential relationship to Cozzens' novel.
 Cozzens novels in the thirties still flirted with experimentalism and are more monophonic than his later output.
 A renewed thematic intensity and polyphonic scope emerged with The Just and the Unjust and especially, Guard of Honor, his best book.
-It beat out a field that included two very different novels of World War 2, Norman Mailer's The Naked and the Dead and Irwin Shaw's The Young Lions to win the 1949 Pulitzer Prize.
+It beat out a field that included two other, very different novels of World War 2, Norman Mailer's The Naked and the Dead and Irwin Shaw's The Young Lions to win the 1949 Pulitzer Prize.
 By Love Possessed marked Cozzens commercial high point, buoyed by a Time magazine cover, and the beginning of his critical decline.
 Initial criticism was highly laudatory, but Dwight Macdonald's pan of the book in Commentary led to a critical reappraisal from which Cozzens reputation has never recovered.

 There is some merit to Macdonald's criticisms.
 I could not even begin to summarize them, but will always treasure his censure of the book's "queer strangled sententiousness".
 Cozzens does indeed build a thicket of Jamesian prose in By Love Possessed, but I find the novel's labyrinthine pages exhilarating rather enervating.
 Cozzens real art crime was his championing of elitism just when the mud tide of the Beats was beginning to rise.
 Like Howard Hawks, Cozzens valorizes professionals, doctor and lawyers, soldiers and sailors, not dharma bums.
 Now I like the Beats, but honest plural criticism should also include the occasional cranky reactionary.
 I highly recommend all the novels I have listed above.
 The film of By Love Possessed is a mangled byproduct so far away from the imagination of James Gould Cozzens that it omits the book's chief symbol: an antique French clock bearing the legend in Latin, love conquers all.